 Web Chat Testing to Ensure Easy Access to Agent Assistance

 When customers use web chat, they likely have already been through self-service so the web chat interaction is already an escalation.
 If there is a CX issue, it may exacerbate an already frustrating experience for the customer.

 Web chats need to be emulated to provide day-to-day monitoring of web chat performance.
 Learn about CX Monitoring.

 Functional and Regression Testing

 As features and routing rules change in your chat system, you’ll want to test those to make sure they work as intended before rolling them out to production.
-Learn about Functional Testing.
+Learn about Functional Testing and Regression Testing.

 Performance Testing of CX for High Volume Traffic Scenarios